An Introduction to the LSAT

 The test is aimed at assessing your ability to think like a lawyer, which is a double-edged sword.
 Unfortunately, the sharp edge is the edge that’s facing you.

-To put it briefly, lawyers make arguments and attack the arguments of other lawyers.
+To put it simply, lawyers make arguments and attack the arguments of other lawyers.
 The best argument is one that is founded on solid logic.
 So, the LSAT is testing your ability to make logical arguments and attack arguments that are illogical.
 The Reading Comprehension portion of the exam does this while also testing your ability to read dense texts rapidly.
 Add all that stuff together, and you’ve got something that tests your ability to do the work that you do in law school without making you learn all that stuff first.

 The thing is, most people don’t know how to think like lawyers, and your undergraduate career almost certainly did nothing to remedy that situation.
 Studying for the LSAT amounts to a crash course in logic and argumentation, which requires nothing short of rewiring your brain.
 Do not take this lightly.
 Studying for the LSAT is hard work.